practical-scientific-computing/practical-scientific-computing.github.io/python/02-syntax.md

 The line above will perform both instructions sequentially.
 Code run in an interactive shell will only print the result of the last instruction processed, but both operations are in fact being executed.
-We can verify this by forcing each operation to print using the built-in `print` function (formerly a keyword prior to Python v3), which sends it's argument to the standard output.
+We can verify this by forcing each operation to print to `stdout` using the built-in `print` function (formerly a keyword prior to Python v3), which sends it's argument to the standard output.
 Function arguments are enclosed by parentheses.

 **In [3]:**